 Notice to You.
 Any notice required hereunder to be provided by ICANN to You or the Contract Party shall be provided by ICANN through the Portal, and will deemed to have been given upon confirmation that such notice has been sent through the Portal based on the Portal’s timestamp for such electronic communication.
 Alternatively, any such notice hereunder may be provided by ICANN to You in compliance with the notice provisions set forth in the Contract Party’s registry agreement or registrar accreditation agreement with ICANN, in which case such notice shall be deemed given as provided therein.

 EFFECTIVE DATE OF TERMS OF USE

-These Terms of Use are effective and were last modified or amended on 11 May 2018.
+These Terms of Use are effective and were last modified or amended on (INSERT DATE OF RELEASE)